oracle-terraform-modules/terraform-oci-vcn/docs/src/prerequisites.md

 ## Pre-requisites

-1. Local development tools: git, terraform, a terminal.
+1. Local development tools: [Git][uri-git], [Terraform][uri-terraform], a terminal.
-2. Understanding of OCI and its services, in particular the OCI Networking services.
+2. Understanding of Oracle Cloud Infrastructure (OCI) and its services, in particular the Virtual Cloud Networking (VCN) service.
-3. Your Terraform user must be part of a group that can
-   - manage VCNs in the compartment you will be creating the VCN and other resources

 ### Generate and upload your OCI API keys